 Welcome to Historic Heroes and Heroines!

 Thank you for joining SchoolhouseTeachers.com for our series of weekly hands-on activities, Historic Heroes and Heroines, which focuses on a notable figure from history.
 My name is Cathy Diez-Luckie from Figures In Motion.
 It’s a privilege to be able to share my love of history and art with you each month with projects centered on a different character that has influenced the world we live in.

 Whether you are studying ancient or medieval history, the American Revolution or the Civil War, it is my hope that these weekly lessons will help you provide your children with meaningful activities to accompany your history studies.
-For the next several months, we will study famous people of ancient times.
-We will start first with Aristotle, and continue with Socrates (April), followed by Constantine (May).
+Last month (Aristotle), and for the next few months, we will study famous people of ancient times.
+This month we will study Socrates, followed by Constantine in May.
 We hope that these activities will enrich your child’s learning experience:

-- Standing Cutouts—Week 1, March 3-8: The first of your weekly lessons will include making a standing cutout of Aristotle in both a colored and color-it-in version.
+- Standing Cutouts, Week 1 (March 31-April 4): The first of your weekly lessons will include making a standing cutout of Socrates in both a colored and color-it-in version.
 These cutouts may be used for dramatic plays, reenactments, or just for fun.

-- Coloring Page—Week 3, March 17-22: A coloring page of Aristotle will be given in week three.
+- Coloring Page, Week 3 (April 14-18): A coloring page of Socrates will be given in week three.